natalieklein/torus-graphs/README.txt

 A tutorial is included along with this code in Torus_Graph_Tutorial.pdf.

-The tutorial and code coincide with the supplement of our publication:
+The code and tutorial supplement our publication:

-Klein, N., Orellana, J., Brincat, S., Miller, E. K. and Kass, R. E.(2019). (.zip) Supplement code and data to “Torus Graphs for Multivariate Phase Coupling Analysis”, The Annals of Applied Statistics.
+Klein, N., Orellana, J., Brincat, S., Miller, E. K. and Kass, R. E. (2019).
+“Torus Graphs for Multivariate Phase Coupling Analysis”, The Annals of Applied Statistics.

 ==========
 COPYRIGHT